-The shortcut to view the Output Window on consoles without a monitor, is by holding Shift and pressing View.
+The shortcut to view the Output Window on the internal touchscreen of consoles without a monitor, is hold Shift and press View.

 - Red - Programmer value - these are any intensities currently being controlled manually, not by a cue.